peterujah/naughty-site-killer/README.md

 - **Authorization**: Replace `YOUR_BEARER_TOKEN` with the actual Bearer token you are using for authentication.
 - **Server URL**: Replace `http://your-server-url/naughty.php` with the actual URL of your script.
 - **Payload**: The payload for each action is sent as JSON in the body of the request using the `-d` flag with `curl`.

+---

+**Developer Responsibility**:

+The use of this class is solely the responsibility of the user/developer.
+The creator and contributors of this class **disclaim any responsibility for abuse** or damage caused by its misuse.
+Proper authentication, authorization, and input validation are **mandatory** to prevent unauthorized access and malicious usage.
+Any unauthorized use of this class is **strictly prohibited** and is the responsibility of the user.